This post contains affiliate links. Please see our disclosure policy.

-If your diet or fitness regimen includes daily vitamins and supplements, you’re likely familiar with the benefits of collagen peptides and whey proteins.
-While both are beneficial to your joint and muscle health (especially if you work out often), many people often wonder: what exactly is the difference between collagen protein vs. whey protein?
+Both collagen and whey proteins are beneficial to your joint and muscle health (especially if you exercise often).
+But, women ask me all the time, what exactly is the difference between collagen protein vs. whey protein?

 The main difference between collagen and whey lies in the amino acid profile.
-Each contains different levels of essential amino acids, meaning you will receive different benefits depending on which one you take.
+Each contains different profiles of amino acids, meaning you will receive different benefits depending on which one you take.

 What is Collagen?